arcus-azure/arcus.security/docs/preview/features/secret-store/create-new-secret-provider.md

 ---
-title: "Create a new secret source"
+title: "Create a new secret provider"
 layout: default
 ---

-# Create a new secret source
+# Create a new secret provider

 ## Prerequisits

-The secret stores are configured during the initial application build-up in the `Program.cs`:
+The secret providers are configured during the initial application build-up in the `Program.cs`:

 ```csharp
 public class Program